-After purchasing my Camera Quark which I love to use for it's very portable, simplistic use and for the full solar disk views you can achieve by using a standard compatible DSLR camera lens.
-To maximize my investment and use the Quark features with my Stellarvue Telescope I wanted to convert it for Telescope use.
+After purchasing my Camera Quark which I love to use for its very portable, simplistic use and for the full solar disk views you can achieve by using a standard compatible DSLR camera lens.
+To maximize my investment and use the Quark features with the Stellarvue Telescope I wanted to convert it for Telescope use.
 My first question was should I purchase another Quark?
 No, there is no need in doing that unless you just wanted to acquire a Prominence version or Chromosphere version depending on which one you originally purchased.
-This article covers how to covert your Camera Quark into a Regular Quark.
-Guess what it is real simple with minimal cost of about $100.00.
-After the conversion you will have the ability to use the quark as originally intended with a DSLR Lens or if you have a Telescope, which I believe you do since you are reading this, you would be able to quickly adapt it on the fly for Telescope use.
+This article covers how to convert your Camera Quark into a Regular Quark.
+Guess what it is really simple with a minimal cost of about $100.00.
+After the conversion, you will have the ability to use the quark as originally intended with a DSLR Lens or if you have a Telescope, which I believe you do since you are reading this, you would be able to quickly adapt it to the fly for Telescope use.

-Needed Parts List: Please not you need just one of the eyepiece holders listed below, either a 1 1/4 or 2" - your choice.
+Needed Parts List: Please note need just one of the eyepiece holders listed below, either a 1 1/4 or 2" - your choice.